SreeRaj-K0/SreeRaj-K0/README.md

+## About Me

-Dedicated cybersecurity enthusiast with a fervent passion for safeguarding digital environments.
-Eager to transition into a SOC analyst role
+I am a dedicated cyber security enthusiast with a strong passion for safeguarding digital environments.
+Eager to transition into a SOC analyst role, I am committed to continuous learning and contributing to the security and protection of critical systems.

-## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills